 - Could you sign up for one of the hundreds of free, online investing courses?

-Remember—you don’t have to be an investment banker to be a skilled investor.
+Remember—you don’t have to be a financial advisor to be a skilled investor.
 But it’s important to start by recognizing that gap as it exists today.
 Acknowledge the current and lay out a roadmap with clear, actionable steps toward the future.
 Focus intently and consistently on those steps rather than constantly looking back to where you started.
 Looking backward could allow you to slip into the iterative loop of inaction discussed earlier.

 “Success is the sum of small efforts, repeated day in and day out.” –Robert Collier